HimeWoo/untitled-paint-game/ProjectDocument.md

 - **Combat** (melee + ranged) is directional, responsive, and tied to knockback and paint mechanics.
 - **Enemies** are defined by data (`EnemyStats`) and can scale to new types without script duplication.
 - **Player–enemy interactions** obey clear rules about damage, invincibility, and dashing.
-- **The world** (tiles + platforms) participates in gameplay via paint modifiers and teleports, with bugs around repainting and purple tiles resolved.
 - **Sound feedback** is tightly integrated with every major interaction, greatly improving feel and readability.
 - **Input mapping, collision layers, and UI health display** all work together so the game is playable, clear, and extensible.